-The service provider must prior to disconnection provide the customer in writing with the reason for the disconnection and the necessary action required for reconnection of the supply.
+The Service Provider must prior to disconnection provide the customer in writing with the reason for the disconnection and the necessary action required for reconnection of the supply.
 Additionally, the service provider may disconnect under Section 4.1(a) but before any such disconnection is undertaken, the service provider must:

-- contact the customer by either letter or telephone advising of the arrears, with not less than seven (7) working days' notice of its intention to disconnect (Final Notice) and cautioning that if disconnected the customer may incur additional costs (reconnection fee); and - verify the "disconnection list" before dispatching the disconnection crew to determine whether the outstanding amount is still due.
+- contact the customer by two (2) mediums comprising of either letter, telephone, electronic mail, text message or personal visit, advising of the arrears, with not less than twelve (12) days' notice of its intention to disconnect (Final Notice, see Appendix 1) and cautioning that if disconnected, the customer will incur additional costs (disconnection and reconnection fees); and - verify the "disconnection list" before dispatching the disconnection crew to determine whether the outstanding amount is still due.